-The Mariner East pipeline system provides the needed infrastructure to transport propane, ethane and butane, all known as natural gas liquids (NGLs), from the Marcellus and Utica Shale fields to markets in Pennsylvania and beyond.
+The Mariner East pipeline system provides the needed infrastructure to transport natural gas liquids (NGLs), including propane, ethane and butane, from the Marcellus and Utica Shale fields to markets in Pennsylvania and beyond.

-The Mariner East system will connect along its route to a new power plant in Cambria County for ethane feed, as well as two local area propane and butane distribution terminals.
-The system is also playing a major role in repurposing the Marcus Hook Industrial Complex as the preeminent hub in the northeastern United States for distribution of these natural resources to domestic and global markets.
+The Mariner East system connects along its route to a power plant in Cambria County for ethane feed, as well as several propane and butane distribution terminals.
+The system is also playing a major role in repurposing the Marcus Hook Terminal as the premier hub in the northeastern United States for distribution of natural gas liquids to domestic and global markets.